timescale/docs/timescaledb/how-to-guides/continuous-aggregates/time.md

 Most TimescaleDB databases use a [date/time-type][postgres-date-time] column to express the date and time.
 However, in some cases, you might need to convert these common time and date formats to a format that uses an integer.
-The most common of these is Unix time, which is the number of seconds since the Unix epoch (1970-01-01), but other types of integer-based time formats are possible.
+The most common integer time is Unix epoch time, which is the number of seconds since the Unix epoch of 1970-01-01, but other types of integer-based time formats are possible.

-In these examples, we have a hypertable called `devices` that contains CPU and disk usage for devices.
-These devices measure time using microfortnights since epoch, under the humorous but impractical system of measurement called the [furlong-firkin-fortnight (FFF) system][fff-system].
+These examples use a hypertable called `devices` that contains CPU and disk usage information.
+The devices measure time using the Unix epoch.

 To create a hypertable that uses an integer-based column as time, you need to provide the chunk time interval.
-In this case, each chunk consists of a millifortnight, which is equivalent to 1000 microfortnights, or about twenty minutes.
+In this case, each chunk is 10 minutes.

 <procedure>